 Live Streaming of Holy Mass

 Holy Mass will be live streamed daily on Mondays, Tuesdays, Thursdays and Saturdays at 9:15 and on Wednesdays and Fridays at 7pm.
 On Sundays there will be one mass at 10:30.
 Access to live stream here.
+Before mass starts, say this prayer to your Guardian Angel and this prayer for Spiritual Communion.

-Covid-19: Parish Guidelines
+Covid-19 Parish Guidelines

 Following the Prime Minister’s announcement on 23 March, Archbishop John Wilson has asked that all churches in the Archdiocese be closed until further notice.